hansode/ruby-2.1.x-rpm/README.md

 # What is this spec?

-Forked from imeyer's ruby-1.9.2-rpm project at https://github.com/imeyer/ruby-1.9.2-rpm and updated for 2.0.0.
+Forked from hansode's ruby-2.1.x-rpm project at https://github.com/hansode/ruby-2.1.x-rpm and updated for 2.2.0.

-This spec is an attempt to push for a stable replacement of Ruby 1.8.x with 1.9.2+ on RHEL based systems.
-The original author based it off of the work of [FrameOS](http://www.frameos.org) specs for Ruby 1.9.2 and Ruby Enterprise Edition.

 # Example to build SRPM and RPM